Online Proctoring Overview

 • Instructors must prepare alternative assessments for students without adequate technology, testing space or internet capabilities.

-• The use of room scans is prohibited, read [insert link:room scan policy] for more details.
+• The use of room scans is prohibited, read Room Scan Policy for more details.

 Exam Requirements